As a breast-feeding mom, one of your main concerns is milk supply.

 Fenugreek Safety and Side Effects

-Fenugreek is listed by the FDA as “generally recognized as safe” when used as a food additive.
+Fenugreek is listed by the FDA as “

 According to a Gaia Herb report, fenugreek is the most popular and widely used galactagogue in the world.
 It has a long history of safety in the alternative medicine world.
 However, like many herbal remedies, fenugreek may cause side effects like diarrhea, stomach upset, and gas.
 The risk of side effects increases if you use more than the recommended dose of 8 grams daily.